alexjsmac/ATM-App/README.md

-3307asn1
+ATM-App
 ========
-A comman-line ATM application written with C++ for a software engineering class.
+A command-line ATM application written with C++ for a software engineering class.

 Build with `make`